simonmichael/hledger/hledger/hledger.m4.md

   When there are multiple assignments for a field, keep only the last one.
 - compute a value for each hledger field - either the one that was assigned to it (and interpolate the %CSVFIELD references), or a default
-- generate a synthetic hledger transaction from these values.
+- generate a hledger transaction (journal entry) from these values.

 This is all part of the CSV reader, one of several readers hledger can use to parse input files.
 When all files have been read successfully,